bickelmps/DIC_FFT_ETHZ/README.md

 <img src="https://github.com/bickelmps/DIC_FFT_ETHZ/blob/master/Figures/example3.png?raw=true">

 ##### Figure.
 DIC_FFT application example for a slope instability in the Swiss Alps: (a) Optical image: slope instability displacement field over 19 years returned using DIC_FFT, plotted on a hillshade.
 Images taken by an ebee drone (fixed wing).
 Blank areas indicate portions of the slope with displacements below DIC accuracy or without information.
 All runs were performed with a scan window size of 64 × 64 pixels and a spatial vector filter. (b) Interpolation of the Cuolm da Vi displacement field based on 23 GNSS measurements as direct validation.
-Blank areas indicate portions of the slope without information or with deformations below DIC accuracy.
 Results shows good agreement with the results produced using DIC_FFT, while DIC_FFT produces a much higher spatial resolution.
 Modified from Bickel et al., 2018.
 More examples at the bottom of the readme!

 #### Built-in pre-processing routines:
 (1) Wallis Filter: Dynamic Contrast Enhancement of both input images; improves the quality of the FFT correlation significantly and helps to suppress noise.